SGM GOAL / Materials Science and Engineering

 Learning and Assessment Situations (LAS):

-- SAé 1-1: Protocol monitoring for the development of a material
+- SAé 1-1: Protocol for the development of a material

-- SAé 1-2: Study of materials used in industrial products
+- SAé 1-2: Analysis of the materials in an industrial product

 - SAé 1-3: Understanding formatting protocols and security rules